alternative-macro-signals/api-docs/docs/api-reference/endpoints/nbstat.md

 The data is similar to AMS NewsBot app, with a extended coverage (daily data without smoothing and extended history).

+Can be called directly from our [Python SDK](../../sdk/python/ams-sdk.md).

 ## Authentication

 Requires Bearer token authentication.
-[See Authentication](../authentication.md).
+[See Authentication](authentication.md).

 ## 🗒️ Query Parameters